Football clubs

 1893 / 1895 - 1896

-A team for postal workers was first formed in 1893 but barely lasted one season.
-Another postal team was formed two years later in 1895, but this clubs existence was also short lived.
-Both clubs used the East Hill for matches.
+A football team for postal workers was first formed in 1893, though it lasted less than a season.
+A second team was created in 1895, but this club also had a short lifespan.
+Both sides used the East Hill for their matches..

 See also: Hastings & St Leonards Postal.